sjn/introducing-se/docs.md

 ### 2. Build rapport

-* Find a good tone & maintain it
+* Find a positive tone & maintain it
 * Show that you are interested & listening
 * Share what you have in common
 * Show curiosity
-* Don't offer facts unless they ask
+* Don't offer facts unless asked

 [comment]: # (!!!)